airbytehq/airbyte/airbyte-integrations/connectors/source-webflow/README.md

 You should be able to create a Webflow API key at a URL such as:

+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source stripe test creds` and place them into `secrets/config.json`.

 https://webflow.com/dashboard/sites/<your-site-name>/integrations.
-Once you have the API, you can confirm a list of available sites and get their "_id" by executing
+Once you have the API, you can confirm a list of available sites and get their "_id" by executing the following:

 ```
 curl https://api.webflow.com/sites \